 Documentation of integration has always been a strange thing.
-It has been pretty difficult to make sure we documented the details correctly and had enough information with.
-Normally you will just get some document designed to document some other thing and then try to adapt it to your integration.
+It has been pretty challenging to make sure we documented the details correctly and had enough information with.
+Usually you will just get some document designed to document some other thing and then try to adapt it to your integration.
 That will never give a good result.
 You may be compliant but just a waste of time if the documentation is not useful.

 For SAP PI/PO we have for ages been using a Word template for the documentation of each interface.
 We support that with the Figaf IRT tool, so you can generate it fast.
 You can see an example of the SAP PI documentation here.
 The inspiration was to avoid having the documentation that was never updated and always had the initial version.

 I did find an example of a SAP CPI template in the best practice guide.
 I did not like if for a few assumptions:

 - It was focusing on the wrong things that were a bit to detailed and too generic.
 Like a file conversion, or mapping it just has empty tabs that users need to fill in.

 - It could not be automated every well, which meant it did require a lot of user governance to host the information